-The Allan Hancock College environmental technology program was developed in conjunction
+The Allan Hancock College Environmental Health and Safety program was developed in

 and disposal of environmentally sensitive materials.
 Our goal is to provide the knowledge